NVIDIA/aistore/docs/overview.md

 ## Terminology

-* [Cloud Provider](./providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.
+* [Backend Provider](./providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

 * [Unified Global Namespace](./providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).